dwyl/learn-temporal/tutorial/README.md

 ![docker-temporal-5-containers](https://user-images.githubusercontent.com/194400/157717991-1acf3bf2-db3a-4167-bce1-4bd080aa32ae.png)

-2. `npm install` to install dependencies.
+2. Install the node.js dependencies by running: `npm install` (in the root directory of the project, where the `package.json` file is)

+Once

 3. `npm run start.watch` to start the Worker.